An Original Song… and Show from Robert Emmet Dunlap

 Rose Clancy is a renowned, high-energy musician playing fiddle, mandolin and banjo at concerts and festivals throughout the Northeast while sharing the stage with some of the greatest traditional performers.
 Clancy’s unique fiddle style embraces Northern Irish, Scottish, and some French Canadian influences.
 She plays with The Clancy Tradition, and runs a high level session on Sundays from Sept to May at The Squire in Chatham MA.
 A graduate of the violin making program at North Bennet Street School in Boston, Clancy founded and runs The Chatham Fiddle Company which serves as a small musical venue, musical studio, as well as a repair and retail shop for hand-made fiddles crafted by Rose.

 Program for the Show

 Outside of Program (click image to see larger version)

 We’ve performed this show at the following venues on Cape Cod to enthusiastic audiences.

 Sandwich Public Library

 Contact for Booking

-For more information on booking the show, send an email to info@RobertEmmetDunlap.com.
+If you’re interested in booking the show or for more information, send an email to info@RobertEmmetDunlap.com.